mawt13/montessori_albums/content/album/sensorial.md

 18. Return shoes to one’s feet
 19. Thank the child(ren)

-****Points of Interest:**** Being outside (to explore the sense of touch), being able to differentiate touch sensations blindfolded, being able to remove one’s shoes to explore the sense of touch through one’s feet
+**Points of Interest:** Being outside (to explore the sense of touch), being able to differentiate touch sensations blindfolded, being able to remove one’s shoes to explore the sense of touch through one’s feet

 Extensions Gradually add other items to sensorially explore through the sense of touch outside-practice feeling with one’s hands versus with one’s feet

-****Control of Error:**** The feeling of the various textures; being able to open one’s eyes and visually see whether one had guessed the item in nature they were feeling with their hands or feet
+**Control of Error:** The feeling of the various textures; being able to open one’s eyes and visually see whether one had guessed the item in nature they were feeling with their hands or feet

-**Extensions/**Variations:**** Continue to add more from nature that the child(ren) can explore using the tactile sense; allow for explorations with hands as well as with feet and compare/contrast; let children use blindfolds and attempt to label what they are touching with their hands/feet as the guide or another student leads them along the playground….Gradually add lessons such as this for the other senses as well, exploring them outside
+**Extensions/Variations:** Continue to add more from nature that the child(ren) can explore using the tactile sense; allow for explorations with hands as well as with feet and compare/contrast; let children use blindfolds and attempt to label what they are touching with their hands/feet as the guide or another student leads them along the playground….Gradually add lessons such as this for the other senses as well, exploring them outside

-****Vocabulary:**** rough, smooth, soft, flat, hard, warm, cold, fuzzy, heavy, light
+**Vocabulary:** rough, smooth, soft, flat, hard, warm, cold, fuzzy, heavy, light

 **Materials that I have made are below:** (one is a journal for children to complete as they are exploring their senses in nature, another is a basket of items from nature that can be explored inside: it contains fresh and old walnuts (the green ones have a very strong scent (for olfactory), fresh green leaves (which are smooth), a tiny branch (which is rough), a stone (smooth), and a pine sprig (which is sharp/pointy)…there are leaves of various sizes which can be seriated for visual discrimination as well).
 Ideally, this is a basket I will change throughout the weeks/months of the year and will gradually expand to include: seashells, sand dollars, a cleaned/disinfected feather, snail shells, pinecones, fresh flowers, etc.